kubernetes/enhancements/keps/sig-node/3695-pod-resources-for-dra/README.md

   - Pod exists but container name is invalid
   - Get() is called on terminated pods to validate appropriate error handling.

+Note on Conformance Tests: Sincce PodResources API is a node local gRPC interface (similar to CRI or Device Plugin APIs), it is validated through the test/e2e_node suite.
+Following standard practice for node level features, these tests are marked with [NodeFeature:PodResourcesAPI] to ensure stability and reliability across deployments without requiring the global [Conformance] tag.

 ### Upgrade / Downgrade Strategy

 With gRPC the version is part of the service name.